 You might, for instance, have a perfectly aligned moving-toward value hierarchy that is congruent with your goals and life’s purpose.
 However, as you make progress towards those goals, something always invariably happens — something that stops you in your tracks and prevents you from moving forward.

 Yes, you guessed it.
 One of those moving-away values always gets in your way, and you unknowingly sabotage yourself.
 And there really isn’t a magic bullet that will help you overcome this conflict.

 You could, of course, use submodalities and anchoring to reduce the pain that you associate with you moving-away values.
 This will, however, take some time and will require a little more research on your part to learn more about both techniques.

 The other alternative is to simply change the rules of the game.

 So how do we change the rules of the game?
 Well, changing the rules of the game means making your moving-away values hard to achieve, while at the same time making your moving-toward values easy to achieve.

 Things obviously shouldn’t be this way.
 That’s not how you imagined your life when you laid out your moving-toward value hierarchy, is it?
-However, reality is a little different then how we imagine things in our heads.
+However, the reality is a little different than how we initially imagine things to be.

-In order to overcome this challenge and eliminate this conflict you will need to adjust your psychological rules in order to make the fear of rejection difficult to experience, and the desire for love easy to experience.
+To overcome this challenge and eliminate this conflict, you will need to adjust your psychological rules to make the fear of rejection difficult to experience, and the desire for love easy to experience.
 To do this ask yourself: